websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 lcp deploy
 ```

 Running `lcp deploy` from the root directory of your repository deploys all applicable services to your chosen environment.
-Run the command from one service's folder to specifically deploy that service to the environment.
+Run the command from one service's folder (with the service's `LCP.json` file in that folder) to specifically deploy that service to the environment.

 Run the command with `-r` to specify a remote (by its ID) other than the default: